How to Recognize the Presence of a Toxic Leader in Your Organization

 Racist: likes his own race and hates others;

-In conclusion, and briefly, the presence of a toxic leader at the helm of your organization will set the tone for the failure of your organization.
+In conclusion, the presence of a toxic leader at the helm of your organization will set the tone for the failure of your organization.
 And so, if such toxic individual was at the leadership helm of your own country, or, within the comfort of your own home.
 It is worthy to note that a toxic parent will cultivate the eventual existence of a toxic member of our society.